Welder Career Information

 Gas Metal Arc (GMAW)

-This common process, often referred to as MIG (Metal Inert Gas) welding, is carried out by automatically feeding a consumable metal electrode and shielding gas through the nozzle of a torch.
+This common process, often referred to as Metal Inert Gas, or more commonly, MIG welding, is carried out by automatically feeding a consumable metal electrode and shielding gas through the nozzle of a torch.
 In this process, the electrode is also the filler.
 When the torch is active, a direct current creates an arc, which melts the electrode, fills the weld joint, and adheres the metal pieces together.

 GMAW is generally used in applications that require large quantities of welding to be completed.
 It is a fairly quick process and is most often found in fields such as automotive repair, construction, and high-production manufacturing.